the age of about forty you will experience a problem viewing small print and tasks involving close detail work. This eye

 Visual impairment (or vision impairment) is a decreased

 ability to see to a degree that causes problems not fixable by usual means, such as glasses or medication.
 Our low vision

 - The higher the power of the lens, the closer you must get to the object being viewed and the smaller

 the field of view.

 - As the power of a lens increases the diameter of the lens decreases.

-is a term used to determine the power(magnification}of a lens.
+used to determine the power(magnification}of a lens.
 The terms are sometimes confused.